javieraponte/TestTFA/README.md

 # TestTFA

-I had the problem that my IDE does not upload projects since I had the TFA active.
+I had the problem that my IDE doesn't upload projects since I had the TFA active.

 This is the solution without deactivating the TFA: